david-ta-ming/kumbuka/README.md

 # Kumbuka - Clipboard History Manager

 Kumbuka is a powerful Electron-based clipboard history manager that helps you keep track of everything you copy.
+The name "Kumbuka" comes from the Swahili word meaning "recall" or "remember".
 Built with React, TypeScript, and Material UI, it provides a seamless experience for managing your clipboard history.

 ## Features